 How to Make DIY Hairspray

 When you make this DIY hairspray, you can use any brand of essential oil you prefer.
-Contrary to popular belief, there is no such thing as “therapeutic grade” essential oil as there is no federal rating system for essential oils.
+Contrary to popular belief, there is no such thing as “therapeutic grade” essential oil as there is no federal rating system for essential oils (Six Dollar Family).
 As long as the essential oil you’re using is pure oil and not cut with anything, you will be fine.
 I personally prefer to use NOW Foods brand essential oil in this.

 Is hairspray dangerous?